Why You Need a Vinyl Collection App

 If you just need a database and marketplace, Discogs is free and irreplaceable.
 Every collector should have a Discogs account regardless of which app they use.

-If you are on a very tight budget and just want something basic, VinylBox at $2.99 gets you started, and My Vinyl+ lets you try for free.
+If you are on a very tight budget and just want something basic, My Vinyl+ lets you start for free, and VinylBox has a free tier too before its Pro subscription kicks in.

 For everyone else, especially anyone who already has a Discogs collection and wants to actually enjoy it on their phone, the choice is clear.
 Import your Discogs collection to Spinstack and see the difference a native app makes.